Breastfeeding and Periods: When Will Your Cycle Return?

 Rest assured that this entirely chaotic hormonal phase does normally settle down.
 As your body gradually flushes out the remaining pregnancy signals, your reproductive system will slowly fall back into a predictable rhythm.
 It typically takes about three to six full cycles for everything to fully normalise again.

-Does Your Period Affect Your Breast Milk Supply?
+Can Your Period Affect Your Breast Milk Supply?

 This is a deeply common worry among nursing mothers, and it is best to face the reality of it directly.
 Yes, your milk supply can experience a slight but noticeable dip in the days leading up to your period and during the first day of bleeding.
 This happens because of natural hormonal fluctuations, specifically a sudden drop in progesterone and a shift in oestrogen.